Saturday, August 20, 2022

 All across America, young couples headed for the local soda fountain to enjoy eating a banana split together.
 A romantic tradition was born.

-Also Saturday night, members of the American Legion were taking in donations for the Food Bank.
+Also Saturday night, members of the American Legion will be taking in donations for the Food Bank.

 See also: